mo/mo.github.io/_posts/2017-07-20-javascript-e2e-integration-testing.md

 # Epilogue

+Did you like this post?
+[Tweet about it](http://twitter.com/home?status=Comprehensive%20review%20of%20Javascript%20tools%20for%20end-to-end%20testing%20web%20applications%20https%3A%2F%2Fgit.io%2Fv7v8E%20by%20%40mo_molsson) or post it on whatever other network / thing you're on.

 Did I miss some important feature / aspect of some framework?
 Did I miss an entire framework?
 Tweet at [@mo_molsson](http://twitter.com/home?status=@mo_molsson) or drop a comment below.
 Thanks for reading!